 In 1979, Roanoke was accredited by the Accrediting Association of Bible Colleges (now renamed the Association for Biblical Higher Education).
 President BonDurant retired in April 1986, and William A. Griffin was appointed the second president.
-In 1999, Roanoke was accredited by the Commission on Colleges of the Southern Association of Colleges and Schools (SACS).
+In 1999, Roanoke was accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).
 In 2005 Eastern Christian College in Bel Air, Maryland, closed.
 RBC received some funds, students, trustees, staff, library holdings, and equipment from ECC.
 MACU holds the academic transcripts of ECC students, and they are invited to participate in the activities of the University.

-President Griffin concluded 20 years as Roanoke's president on June 30, 2006, and D. Clay Perkins, Ph.D., became the third president on July 1, 2006.
+President Griffin concluded 20 years as Roanoke's second president on June 30, 2006, and D. Clay Perkins, Ph.D., became the third president on July 1, 2006.
+Dr. Perkin resigned as president on June 30, 2017.
 After two years of deliberation and research, and in consideration of the desired vision and future for the College in March of 2009 the Board of Trustees decided to change the name to Mid-Atlantic Christian University.
 In Fall of 2010 the university reorganized its academic structure into two schools: School of Undergraduate Studies and the School of Professional Studies.
+In December 2016 SACSCOC granted approval for MACU to offer its first graduate program (anticipated Fall 2018).